Handy, Missouri

-Handy is an unincorporated community in the northwest corner of Ripley County, in the U.S. state of Missouri.
+Handy is an unincorporated community located in the northwest corner of Ripley County, in the U.S. state of Missouri.

 History

 A post office called Handy was established in 1913, and remained in operation until 1954.
-The community's name most likely is derived from the last name of Noah Haney, a local merchant.
+The community's name is most likely derived from the last name of Noah Haney, a local merchant.
 A folk etymology maintains the townspeople wrote to postal officials requesting a post office, adding "it sure would be handy".